Thanks to all who attended. You truly rocked our block!

 High Voltage Demo Trailer

-Our high-voltage demonstration trailer will offer dazzling (and important) safety lessons every hour starting at 10:30 am.
+The PUDs high-voltage demonstration trailer offered dazzling (and important) safety lessons every hour.

 Powering Tomorrow: Storage, Small Modular Reactors & Fusion Explained (PUD Emerging Technologies, Energy Northwest, and Helion)

-Join industry leaders from Snohomish PUD, Helion, and Energy Northwest as they share their insights into the future of energy in the Northwest.
-This presentation will cover three transformative topics:
+Industry leaders from Snohomish PUD, Helion, and Energy Northwest shared insights into the future of energy in the Northwest.
+This presentation covered three informative topics.

-- Energy Storage: Discover the latest advancements in storing renewable energy and how these technologies are shaping grid reliability at the Snohomish PUD.
+- Energy Storage: The latest advancements in storing renewable energy and how these technologies are shaping grid reliability at the Snohomish PUD.

-- Small Modular Reactors (SMRs): Learn about the next generation of nuclear energy and its potential to provide safe, scalable, and clean energy.
-Experts from Energy Northwest will talk about their project currently underway in Richland, Washington.
+- Small Modular Reactors (SMRs): The next generation of nuclear energy and its potential to provide safe, scalable, and clean energy.
+Experts from Energy Northwest talked about their project currently underway in Richland, Washington.

-- Fusion Energy: Learn about fusion energy and its promise for clean, abundant electricity.
-Helion will share details around their plans to deliver fusion energy to the grid by 2030.
+- Fusion Energy: Clean, abundant electricity.
+Helion shared details around plans to deliver fusion energy to the grid by 2030.

-This session is designed to inform, inspire, and provide clarity on emerging energy technologies that will impact our region’s future.
+This session was designed to inform, inspire, and provide clarity on emerging energy technologies that will impact our region’s future.

 Alex Chorey, Principal Engineer Emerging Technologies, Snohomish County PUD